firogh/notes/philosophy/epistemology.md

 # Relativity
 Perspective
 # Structure
+comprehensive derivation
+unseal meaning
 # Ideology
 # Interation
 Opportunity cost
 # Split
+1. Power for human is that thoughts create, change reality
+2. Pragmatism: Thoughts are consistent with realities/actions
 # Complication
 ## Origins
 Nothing new under the sun.